 Supervise Your Cat Outside

-If you can’t keep your cat inside, consider setting up your backyard to confine your cat to just your yard.
+If you can’t keep your cat inside, consider setting up your backyard to confine your cat to just that area.
 This can also enable you to keep an eye on your cat while they’re outside.
-Beyond coming into contact with infected feces, another way that your cat can get worms is by eating birds or mice that are already infected.
+Beyond coming into contact with infected feces, another way that your cat can get worms is by eating birds or mice that are already infested.

 Speak to your veterinarian about giving your cat preventative medicine against parasites.
 Flea medication can help prevent fleas and the tapeworms that can come with them.
 This is particularly important for outdoor cats.